calrobertlee/bear-app-mods/README.md

 By typing the trigger text `:bf` in Bear it will auto-generate a footer with a soft reference link and date.

-By typing the trigger test `:bd` it a brand new Bear note, it will auto-generate a Daily Note with a footer
+By typing the trigger test `:bd` in a brand new Bear note, it will auto-generate a Daily Note with a footer

 Message me with any requests!